Kiarieh/Pig_Dice/README.md

 Antony James Kiarieh

-Description
+# Description

-This web application allows two players to play a game of Pig Dice.
+This web application allows two players to compete against each other in a game of pig dice.

 Specs